wp-plugins/spam-captcha/readme.txt

 5. Spam Report

 == Changelog ==

+= 1.4.0 =
+* NEW: Support of Contact Form 7
+* NEW: the chart differentiates the causes of mismatch for the captcha

 = 1.3.9 =
 * BUG: only the default values were taken in account for the generation of the captcha